 Are Wire Fox Terriers Good with Other Pets?
-Wire Fox Terriers are hunters by nature, so they won't live peacefully with small animals or cats.
-They may be able to live with another dog if they are socialized with them from a young age, but they prefer being the only canine of the castle.
+Wire Fox Terriers are hunters by nature, so they won’t live peacefully with small animals or cats.
+They may be able to live with another dog if they are socialized with them from an early age, but they prefer being the only canine of the castle.

 Wire Fox Terriers are protective of their people, themselves, and their territory.

 Indoor Wire Fox Terriers should live inside with their families.
-They can take some time to housetrain, so messes should be expected when they first come home with you.
+They can take some time to housetrain, so expect messes when they first come home with you.
 Crate training can help manage accidents.

 Endurance Wire Fox Terriers have the stamina for long play sessions and walks.

 Food Generally, this breed requires about 1½ to 2 cups of good quality dry dog food each day given in two feedings.
 This will vary, however, based upon your Wire Fox Terrier’s activity level and age.
 Talk to your veterinarian about the optimal diet and quantity of food for your Foxy.

 Alone Time Wire Fox Terriers can spend time alone for a few hours each day, but they will turn to destructive behaviors if it drags on too long.
 Crate training can help minimize damage.
 Just make sure they are comfortable in their den, and have their favorite toys in the dog crate with them.